andr-ew/nest_/lib/nest_/README.md

 nest_.focus - focus on a single nest & children for a device & effectively disable otherelatives. will need it's own variable in the _dev. great for popup interfaces

 nest_ get/set: table macros nest = { nest = { control = value } }

-add path functionality to _obj_: construct relative string path from parent to child and evalue string path to child

 add actions{} list of action functions add inits{} list of init functions